mainmatter/mainmatter.com/_posts/2020-03-23-porting-a-site-to-ember-with-percy.md

 brew install wget
 ```

-Before I was working on this project I didn't actually realise that, not only
+Before working on this project I didn't actually realise that, not only
-can you use it to download single files but you can also use it to crawl and
+can you use `wget` to download single files but you can also use it to crawl and
 download entire websites!
 Here is the command that I'm using to download the
 entire [Ember Website](https://emberjs.com):